AElfProject/AElf/docs/tutorials/GCP.md

 # Getting started with Google cloud

-To run AElf on Google cloud:
+To run an AElf node on Google cloud, follow these steps:

-1) Launch an vm instance using this image.
+1. Launch an vm instance using this image.
-2) Login launched vm instance via SSH.
+2. Login launched vm instance via SSH.
-3) Next launch the chain.
+3. Next launch the chain.
 There's two ways to start the node:
     - run in the foreground:
       - root@test:/# cd /opt/aelf-node && docker-compose up
     - run in the background: